valentijnkap/Functional-Programming/readme.md

 ### The chart code

 By following the course on Udemy I learned a lot about the basics of D3.
 I used that knowledge to create the axes, the scales, and the lines and circles.
-I typed a long the course progressed so I could use that code.
+I typed a long the course as it progressed so I could use that code.
 Although it wasn't copy and paste.
 I had to change the scales and the attributes in order to make it work for my visualization.
 But after a while, my `app.js` became really long.
 It wasn't fun to work with.
 You know what they say. don't repeat yourself.
 And that was what I was doing.
 I refactored the code so I could shrink the number of lines in the file.
 Here's what I did:

 I created a function that I could use for all the cities but with different data.